abhatia08/bios611-project/README.md

 ---
 ## Project structure
-:construction: *The structure of this project will change considerably over time* :construction:

   - `./scripts/` contains all the scripts needed to reproduce the analysis.
+The scripts are intended to be run in order of their number.
   - `./source_data/` contains publicly-available data used in the analytic pipeline.
   - `./derived_data/` contains all processed data that results from our `./scripts/` pipeline.
 ---